What's the best laptop?

-The best laptop is the Dell XPS 13, followed by the Asus ZenBook UX303U and the Microsoft Surface Book, but there are plenty of other options in our list below.
+The best laptop is the Dell XPS 13, followed by the Lenovo Yoga 710 and the Asus ZenBook UX305, but there are plenty of other options in our list below.

 As with any product we review, the best laptops are rated on various factors - performance, build quality, features and value for money – along with an overall score, potentially with an award, too.
-Note that star ratings don't always dictate ranking as it applies to the date it was reviewed.
+Note that star ratings don't always dictate where a product ranks in the list below, as the score applies to the date it was reviewed.

 As much as we can, we make sure all the laptops in the chart are available to but in the UK.
 However, it's not something we can check every day so there's a chance you might not find the model listed.
 There are also often many different SKUs (versions/models) of a laptop so the specs might vary to those on the model we've reviewed (we can't always choose the exact model to review).